 This review of natural remedies for ADHD addresses proven supplements, lifestyle activities, healing techniques, and diet to help you or your child.

-Also, there are many natural remedies purported to help ADHD, but many of them do not work as claimed.
+Also, there are many natural remedies purported to help ADHD, but many do not work as claimed.

 So, finding an effective treatment for ADHD can be complicated.

-The standard medical treatment for ADHD is a prescription stimulant like Ritalin, Adderall, or Vyvanse.
-(2)
+The primary medical treatment for ADHD is a prescription stimulant like Ritalin, Adderall, or Vyvanse.

 Selective serotonin reuptake inhibitors (SSRIs) and other antidepressants are also occasionally used with varying degrees of success.

-This is where the second medical tool for ADHD — behavioral therapy — comes in.
+This is where the secondary medical treatment for ADHD, behavioral therapy, is used.

-Therapy can help you get and stay organized, boost productivity, manage stress, control impulsive behaviors, and improve communication skills for better relationships.
+Therapy can teach patients how to get and stay organized, manage stress, control impulsive behaviors, and improve communication skills for better relationships.

 But therapy is expensive and time-consuming.

-One reason doctors are skeptical of alternative remedies is that there are relatively few scientific studies that support their use.
+One reason doctors remain skeptical of alternative remedies is that there are relatively few scientific studies that support their use.

 This is because ADHD research is almost always funded by drug companies.